 There is an interesting catch here.
-For most cylinders, $r{\rm crit} < r_i$ and the critical radius idiosyncrasy is of no concern.
+For most cylinders, $r{crit} < r_i$ and the critical radius idiosyncrasy is of no concern.
 If our steam line had a 1 cm outside diameter, the critical radius difficulty would not have arisen.
-When cooling smaller diameter cylinders, such as electrical wiring, the critical radius must be considered, but one need not worry about it in the design of most large process equipment.
+When we cool smaller cylinders, the critical radius can be important-in electrical wiring, for example.
+But critical radius is seldom a concern in large process equipment.